 As l mentioned before, driving is the cheapest way to explore the country.
-Yes, renting a car is expensive and so is filling it up with gas, but it is cheaper than going on organized tours every day.
+Yes, renting a car is expensive and so is filling it up with gas, but a self-drive road trip is cheaper than going on organized tours every day.

 Plus, having a car means you can stop wherever you like for food and control your expenses that way as well.
 Dad and I always ate out for lunch but we also went to the supermarket for a big bag of snacks to keep us going when we didn't want to stop for a break just yet.

 Secondly, the beauty of having your own vehicle is the freedom it gives you.
-You might have an itinerary planned out, but it is not set in stone and you might see something as you’re driving that makes you want to add a detour into your route.
+You might have a road trip itinerary planned out, but it is not set in stone.
+You might see something as you’re driving that makes you want to add a detour into your route.
 Or you may come across a beautiful view that you want to pull over for and admire or photograph.

 This happened to us all the time.
-We had an itinerary mapped out for the south coast but we stopped just as many times for things we hadn’t planned as for things we had.
+We had our road trip itinerary mapped out for the south coast but we stopped just as many times for things we hadn't planned as for things we had.